erossini/agile/fundamentals/waterfall.md

 ![Service unavailable](../images/service-unavailable.jpg)

 To avoid those issues, it was necessary to find new ways to deploy new software without creating issues to the users but not always was avoidable.
+For this reason, usually, we organized a scheluded maintenance to communicate to all the users, where possible.

 Think in our modern world.
 You want to buy from Amazon at any time products or your shopping, see your bank statement, play with your Xbox, read your emails...